 N.B.
 The names for the NICs are case sensitive, so make sure that the name used for the interface and the name used in the commands match exactly.

-1. Start Powershell or use a command window to run the appropriate netsh commands as shown in the example below
+1. Start Powershell or use a command Window to run the 3 netsh commands as shown below